iterative/gto/README.md

 # GTO

 Git Tag Ops.
-Turn your Git Repo into Artifact Registry:
+Turn your Git Repo into an Artifact Registry:

-* Register new versions of artifacts marking significant changes to them
+* Register new versions of artifacts by marking significant changes to them
-* Promote versions to signal downstream systems to act
+* Promote certain versions to signal downstream systems to act
-* Attach additional info about your artifact with Enrichments
+* Attach additional information about your artifact with Enrichments
-* Act on new versions and promotions in CI
+* Act on new versions and promotions in CI/CD

 To turn your repo into an artifact registry, you only need to `pip install` this package.
 Versioning and promotion of artifacts are done by creation of special git tags.
 To use the artifact registry, you also need this package only.